Flooding

 - Take extra precautions when driving.
 Puddles on streets may be deeper than what they appear and may cause loss of vehicle control.

-Read more information here and tips on rain, wind, and snow storm preparedness, and options for seeking support and shelter.
+Read more information here and tips on rain, wind, and snowstorm preparedness, and options for seeking support and shelter.

-- If you see pooling of water or flooding on the street, call the Engineering Division at 604-532-7300 on weekdays between 8:30am and 4:30pm.
-For weekend, stat holidays and after-hours flooding emergencies, call 604-543-6722.
+- If you see pooling water or flooding on the street, call Public Works at 604-532-7300 weekdays between 8:30am and 4:30pm.

-- If a road is closed due to flooding, do not attempt to drive through the closure, even if you feel your vehicle is capable of doing so.
-Follow all signage and detour directions.
+- Follow all signage and detour directions.
+If a road is closed due to flooding, do not attempt to drive through the closure, even if you feel your vehicle is capable of doing so.

 Sign up for eNews to receive email notifications from the Township regarding flood prevention, emergency preparedness, and more.